 As a developer, I found domains to be unpredictable and frustrating.
 Without deep knowledge, even the simplest tasks ended up taking more time than I wanted.
-Fortunately, now there's a clear-cut guide to configuring domains for real tasks.
-Domain Name Sanity uses examples and simple language to explain domains so that everyone (including you!) can use them confidently and effectively.
+Fortunately, now there's a clear-cut guide to configuring domains for real tasks. uses examples and simple language to explain domains so that everyone (including you!) can use them confidently and effectively.

 Table of Contents

 - Who is this book not for?

 - How to Read This Book